 With campuses in Merritt and Vancouver, the Nicola Valley Institute of Technology (NVIT) focuses on offering innovative and relevant credentials for future leaders in the fields of wellness, technology, governance, land, and economic development.

-Formed as a private institute in 1983 by the First Nations bands of Coldwater, Nooaitch, Shackan, Upper Nicola and Lower Nicola, NVIT prides itself of being an Indigenous centre for excellence – students can expect to be taught through an Indigenous lens, no matter the program, as its heritage guides its programming.
-Notable offerings include education in Aboriginal Community and Health Development, Aboriginal Community Economic Development, and Aboriginal Early Childhood Education, and NVIT supports students throughout the province with online courses.
+Formed as a private institute in 1983 by the First Nations bands of Coldwater, Nooaitch, Shackan, Upper Nicola and Lower Nicola, NVIT prides itself of being an Indigenous centre for excellence – students are taught through an Indigenous lens, across every program.
 Like most colleges, it offers co-op placements to facilitate hands-on learning and relationship building with industry.

-NVIT’s indigenous roots are exemplified by its 16-member Elders Council, which not only supports students’ journey to higher education, but also assists and supports students spiritually, mentally, and emotionally.
+NVIT has a 16-member Elders Council, which not only supports students’ journey to higher education, but also assists and supports students spiritually, mentally, and emotionally.

 Locations